 A peer negotiator to balance you out

-You want to find someone who you fully trust and that has critical thinking abilities.
-In a startup you might want to bring in an engineer to fill this role ( engineers are super helpful in the final stages of negotiations, they are absolutely amazing at unemotionally pocking holes into deals).
+You want to find someone who you fully trust and who has critical thinking abilities.
+In a startup, you might want to bring in an engineer to fill this role.
+(Engineers are super helpful in the final stages of negotiations.
+They are absolutely amazing at unemotionally pocking holes into deals.)

-You present the current terms & demands from the other party and ask for feedback on the things you're willing to compromise on.
+You present the current terms and demands from the other party and ask for feedback on the things you're willing to compromise on.

-Almost always the person will push back hard on you and question why your position is so weak and why you're willing to give in so much to the other side.
+Almost always, the person will push back hard on you.
+They will question why your position is so weak and why you're willing to give in so much to the other side.

-It's a good quality & sanity check before you're ready to seal the deal.
-And more often than not it will help you avoid costly mistakes and take advantage of big opportunities before closing a great deal.
+It's a good quality and sanity check before you're ready to seal the deal.
+And more often than not, it will help you avoid costly mistakes and take advantage of big opportunities before closing a great deal.

 Try this out next time you're negotiating and see for yourself what a difference it'll make.